-Note: If you are interested in submitting a question to be included on the 2013 ATE survey, please contact EvaluATE prior to June 1, 2012 and we will provide you with criteria and guidelines for ATE Special Topics survey questions.
+Note: If you are interested in submitting a question to be included on the 2014 ATE survey, please contact EvaluATE prior to December 1, 2014.
+We will provide you with criteria and guidelines for ATE Special Topics survey questions.
 Questions may serve research or needs assessment purposes.
-For contact information, see evalu-ate.org.
+Email corey.d.smith@wmich.edu.org.